DFA,logic-gate, kyU,Regx

 Natural Language Processing

-context-free grammars model syntax parsing in natural and programming languages.
+Context-free grammars model syntax parsing in natural and programming languages.

-network Protocols
+Network Protocols

 State machines model protocol behavior and communication sequences in networking.